LevelStefanpandichi789/WRO2026-Future_Engineers/README.md

 ```
 📦 WRO-robot
 ├── 📁 3D-models             # Contains 3D design files for the robot's components
-├── 📁 electrical-schematics # Circuit diagrams and wiring
 ├── 📁 github-commits        # Commit logs and change tracking details for this repository
 ├── 📁 media                 # Images and videos
 │   ├── 📁 robot-photos      # Photos of the robot
 │   ├── 📁 team-photos       # Pictures of team members and teamwork
-├── 📁 other                 # Contains files that do not fit into other categories
 ├── 📁 src                   # Main source code for the robot
 └── 📄 README.md             # Main documentation for the project
 ```